Vietnamese stocks down at midday, volume falls

-HANOI May 23 Vietnamese stocks fell in the morning session, with volumes lower due to concern over deflation, a broker and an analyst said.
+HANOI May 17 Vietnamese stocks fell in the morning session with low volumes on Thursday amid concerns the government's recent measures to support businesses may have a limited impact, while foreign investors have stepped up selling as the Europe debt crisis worsens, an broker and an analyst said on Thursday.

 VN INDEX